This tutorial contains GIF images.

 Exclusion zones - by default, the PVcase offset layer is regarded as the exclusion zone layer.
-You can change which layer should be regarded as the exclusion zone in Layout generation settings.
+We can change which layer should be regarded as the exclusion zone in Layout generation settings.

-This means, that any closed areas on this layer will force the software to avoid placing frames in that area - you can draw it using the same approach as you would for a PV area.
+This means, that any closed areas on this layer will force the software to avoid placing frames in that area - we can draw it using the same approach as one would for a PV area.
 (Closed polyline)

-Generate single area - generate tables in a single area by selecting the area's polyline and specifying the alignment side and generation start point by clicking on a location.
+Generate single area - generate frames in a single area by selecting the target area's polyline and specifying the alignment side and generation start point by clicking on a location.

 The alignment and starting point will be dictated by which corner of the area you select.
-For example: Clicking on the top left corner will start generating tables from the left side and align them towards the top part of PV area.
+For example: Clicking in the top left corner will start generating frames from the left side and align them towards the top part of the PV area.

-Generate multiple areas - generates tables in multiple areas by selecting multiple areas and alignment for each of them.
+Generate multiple areas - generates frames in multiple areas by selecting multiple areas.
+They will share a common alignment line.

 This generation should be used when multiple areas are next to each other.
 Multiple area generation will align frames from two areas to avoid shading from one area to the other.